AmreshSinha/OAuth-Tester-Appwrite/README.md

 $ npm start
 ```

+## 📝 Note
+All Styling is copied from React Todo Repository of Appwrite. (as I am too lazy :/)

 ## 🤕 Support

 If you get stuck anywhere, hop onto one of our [support channels in discord](https://appwrite.io/discord) and we'd be delighted to help you out 🤝